mapbox/mapbox-maps-ios/.github/pull_request_template.md

 We appreciate your contributions!
 -->
+PRs must be submitted under the terms of our Contributor License Agreement [CLA](https://github.com/mapbox/mapbox-maps-ios/blob/main/CONTRIBUTING.md#contributor-license-agreement).
+Please affirm that you have read and agree to the CLA by typing `I agree`:

-Fixes < Link to related issues that will be fixed by this pull request, if they exist >
+Fixes: < Link to related issues that will be fixed by this pull request, if they exist >

 ## Pull request checklist:
 - [ ] Tests have been added (if no tests are required, please explain why)